phip1611/slidev-slides/2025-10-10-eurorust-minimal-rust-kernel/slides.md

 - No `std`, just `core`
 - Custom compiler target: 32-bit x86 code
-- Kernel starts with assembly, then jumps to Rust code
+- Kernel starts with code written in assembly, then jumps to Rust code

 </v-clicks>